gordonrix/maple/README.md

     snakemake --snakefile rules/install.smk --directory ~/miniconda3/envs/maple -j 4 all

-If basecalling ONT data is not needed, `all` in the above command may be replaced with `all_but_guppy`
+If basecalling ONT data is not needed or accomplished using live basecalling with MinKNOW (which is the recommended approach), `all` in the above command may be replaced with `all_but_guppy`

 ## Usage